CogComp/lbjava/lbjava/doc/20NEWSGROUP.md

 % TODO; Forward link to somewhere that talks about syntactic sugar in
 % hard-coded classifiers.
 %
-For example, the {\tt sense} statement on line 9 creates a feature which will eventually be returned, but execution of the method continues so that multiple features can be ``sensed.''
-Note that only feature generators can use the {\tt sense} statement, and only classifier returning a single feature can use Java's {\tt return} statement (as on line 13).
+For example, the `sense` statement on line 9 creates a feature which will eventually be returned, but execution of the method continues so that multiple features can be ``sensed.''
+Note that only feature generators can use the `sense` statement, and only classifier returning a single feature can use Java's `return` statement (as on line 13).

 After everything is said and done, we end up with two hard-coded classifiers.
-One is a simple, one feature classifier that merely returns the value of the {\tt Post.newsgroup} field (via the {\tt getNewsgroup()} method, since {\tt Post.newsgroup} is private).
+One is a simple, one feature classifier that merely returns the value of the `Post.newsgroup` field (via the `getNewsgroup()` method, since `Post.newsgroup` is private).
 The other loops over all the words in the post returning each as a separate feature.

-\subsection{Learners}
+### Learners

-{\tt NewsgroupClassifier} on line 15 of Figure \ref{fig:lbj20news} is not specified in the usual, procedural way, but instead as the output of a learning algorithm applied to data.
-The verbose learning classifier expression syntax says that this classifier will {\tt learn} to mimic an oracle (line 16), {\tt using} some feature extraction classifiers (line 17), {\tt from} some example objects (line 18), {\tt with} a learning algorithm (lines 19 through 25).
-The expression ends with the {\tt end} keyword (line 26).
-In this case, the oracle is {\tt NewsgroupLabel}, the only feature extraction classifier is {\tt BagOfWords}, the example objects come from {\tt NewsgroupParser}, and the learning algorithm is {\tt SparseNetworkLearner}.
+`NewsgroupClassifier` on line 15 of 20 newsgroup example is not specified in the usual, procedural way, but instead as the output of a learning algorithm applied to data.
+The verbose learning classifier expression syntax says that this classifier will `learn` to mimic an oracle (line 16), `using` some feature extraction classifiers (line 17), `from` some example objects (line 18), `with` a learning algorithm (lines 19 through 25).
+The expression ends with the `end` keyword (line 26).
+In this case, the oracle is `NewsgroupLabel`, the only feature extraction classifier is `BagOfWords`, the example objects come from `NewsgroupParser`, and the learning algorithm is `SparseNetworkLearner`.
 We explore each of these ideas in more detail below.

-\begin{description}

-\item[{\tt learn}]\hfill\\
-%
-{\justify We say that {\tt NewsgroupClassifier} is trying to mimic {\tt NewsgroupLabel} because it will attempt to return features with the same values and for the same example objects that \path{NewsgroupLabel} would have returned them.
+ - `learn`: We say that `NewsgroupClassifier is trying to mimic `NewsgroupLabel` because it will attempt to return features with the same values and for the same example objects that `NewsgroupLabel` would have returned them.
 Note that the particular feature values being returned have not been mentioned; they are induced by the learning algorithm from the data.
-We need only make sure that the return type of the label classifier is appropriate for the selected learning algorithm.}
+    We need only make sure that the return type of the label classifier is appropriate for the selected learning algorithm.

-\item[{\tt using}]\hfill\\
-%
-The argument to the {\tt using} clause is a single classifier expression.
+ - `using`: The argument to the `using` clause is a single classifier expression.
 As we can see from this example code, the name of a classifier qualifies.
-The only restriction is that this classifier expression must have an input type that allows it to take instances of {\tt NewsgroupClassifier}'s input type.
+The only restriction is that this classifier expression must have an input type that allows it to take instances of `NewsgroupClassifier`'s input type.
     LBJava also provides a comma operator for constructing a feature generator that simply returns all the features returned by the classifiers on either side of the comma.
 This way, we can include as many features as we want simply by listing classifiers separated by commas.

-%
-% TODO: forward reference to a section about composite generators
+    TODO: forward reference to a section about composite generators

-\item[{\tt from}]\hfill\\
-%
-The {\tt from} clause supplies a data source by instantiating a parser.
-The objects returned by this parser's {\tt next()} method must be instances of {\tt NewsgroupClassifier}'s input type.
+ - `from`:  The `from` clause supplies a data source by instantiating a parser.
+The objects returned by this parser's `next()` method must be instances of `NewsgroupClassifier`'s input type.
 LBJava can then extract features via the using clause and train with the learning algorithm.
 This clause also gives the programmer the opportunity to iterate over the training data if he so desires.
-The optional {\tt rounds} clause is part of the {\tt from} clause, and it specifies how many times to iterate.
+The optional `rounds` clause is part of the `from` clause, and it specifies how many times to iterate.

-\item[{\tt with}]\hfill\\
-%
-The argument to the \path{with} clause names a learning algorithm (any class extending \path{lbjava.learn.Learner} accessible on the \path{CLASSPATH}) and allows the programmer to set its parameters.
-For example, \path{learningRate}
-(line 22) and \path{thickness} (line 23) are parameters of the
-\path{SparseAveragedPerceptron} learning algorithm, while \path{baseLTU} (line
+ - `with`: The argument to the `with` clause names a learning algorithm (any class extending `lbjava.learn.Learner` accessible on the `CLASSPATH`) and allows the programmer to set its parameters.
+For example, `learningRate` (line 22) and `thickness` (line 23) are parameters of the `SparseAveragedPerceptron` learning algorithm, while `baseLTU` (line
-24) is a parameter of the \path{SparseNetworkLearner} learning algorithm.
+    24) is a parameter of the `SparseNetworkLearner` learning algorithm.

-\end{description}

 From these elements, the LBJava compiler generates Java source code that performs feature extraction, applies that code on the example objects to create training examples, and trains our learner with them.
 The resulting learner